Cane & Rush Seats

-The Little Shop offers a variety of approaches for repairing cane, rush, and wicker.
-Cane comes in many different woven patterns.
+The Little Shop offers a variety of approaches for repairing cane and rush, Cane comes in many different woven patterns.
 The Little Shop provides replacement of all types.
-We also replace rush seats and do complete wicker replacement/repair of wicker sections that may come lose.
+We also replace rush seats.

 Cane seats or backs are woven of natural bamboo cut into strands (cane).
 “Open Weave” (meaning open with holes) is traditional and the most common.